 What is purposive sampling?

-A purposive sample is a non-randomly selected and typically smaller subset of the population that is intended to represent it logically.
+A purposive sample is a non-randomly selected and typically smaller subset of the population intended to represent it logically.
 This can be done by understanding the population’s background by selecting a sample that portrays those variations.

 Why purposive sampling?